geoffreysperl/teaching/_pages/equitable.md

 title: Committed to Equity for Diverse Learners
 description:
 permalink: /equitable/
-# image: '/images/01-2.jpg'
+# image: ''
-# image_caption: 'Photo by [Bruce Dixon](https://unsplash.com/photos/3M9WJQVHzog) on [Unsplash](https://unsplash.com/)'
+# image_caption: ''
 ---
-# Effective urban educators are committed to equity for diverse learners.
+## Effective urban educators are committed to equity for diverse learners.

 • Students bring a richness of diverse languages, cultures, gender identities, socioeconomic statuses, religions, and abilities to the classroom.
 Discuss how